ReganRyanNZ/bowling-api/README.md

   "score":""
 }
 ```
-* `PUT /games/6?ball_score=8` will update game `6` to say that 8 pins were knocked down with the most recent ball.
+* `PUT /games/6?ball_score=8` will update game `6` to say that the next ball knocked 8 pins down.
 It returns the player's current score for all frames in the game thus far.
 ```
 {"new_score":"8\n"}
 ```